ssmirr/appdev-chapters/nouns-verbs-and-grammar.md

 It's a very easy mistake to make, so I just wanted to warn you early on so you that can begin developing good muscle memory.
 Try the bad version in your sandbox and see what the error message looks like:

 <iframe frameborder="0" width="100%" height="600px" src="https://repl.it/student_embed/assignment/3046469/7ab45ec233949ca51a2c16814df9dea9"></iframe>

+## Seriously: please read the error message

+Programming boils down to:

+ 1. Forming a plan of what you want to do (e.g. "I want to remove the 'l's in this string and replace them with 'z's (for some reason).")
+ 1. Typing some code to try and do it.
+ 1. It _never_ works the first time.
+ 1. Seeing an error message.
+ 1. Learning how to deal with that particular error message.
+ 1. The next time you encounter that error message, it will be vaguely familiar and it will take slightly less time to debug it.
+ 1. After you've encountered that error message for the 25th time, you will debug it instantly.

+Your skill level as a programmer is essentially **the number of error messages that you have encountered in the past and now recognize**.
+So start paying attention to them now.

 ## An aside: Code comments